jinbinhu/CAPS-Mininet/kernel-module-readme.md

 You need the corresponding kernel header files to compile them.

 ## 1. Modify parameters:
-Before compiling, please modify the following parameters according to the actual environment:
+Before compiling, please modify the following parameters in the file "receiver/decodemod.c" and "sender/codemod.c" according to the actual environment:
 #define ETH "eth0"  //NIC name
 #define DST_IP "192.168.188.133" &nbsp; //IP address at receiver
 #define SRC_IP "192.168.188.136" &nbsp; //IP address at sender